As part of the “Dom D’Agostino” chapter in Tools of Titans, Tim Ferriss discusses his foray into fasting.

 Throughout the fast you will be using exogenous ketones as a tool to plug a gap during the fast that carbohydrates would usually fill.
 Once you get into deep ketosis the fats can be omitted, because your body will be effectively using its own stores.

 - What is “deep ketosis” you might ask?
 One way to measure it is when your blood glucose and blood ketones are at a 1:1 ratio, or greater.
 Greater means your blood ketones are higher than your blood glucose.
-When comparing these, ensure both measurements are in mmol/L or mg/dL – such that you’re comparing apples with apples.
+When comparing these, ensure both measurements are in mg/dL – such that you’re comparing apples with apples.
+As Karl (reader) pointed out in the comments, you shouldn’t compare them using the unit mmol/L.

 - Specifically you’ll be taking exogenous ketones upon waking and 2 more times throughout the day at 3-4 hour intervals.
 Tim primarily uses KetoCaNa and Brain Octane.
 KetoCaNA provides exogenous ketones directly, whereas Brain Octane is made of C8 caprylic acid, which can then be used by the body to increase endogenous ketone levels.
 Note that whilst Brain Octane is “MCT oil”, it’s specifically the C8 chain of MCTs which is found to be most effective at raising ketone levels.
 If you opt for another brand of MCT oil, check the % of C8 oil that it’s using to make sure it’s significant.